Home » Trigger Point Pain Patterns » Neck Pain » Stiff Neck Pain » Stiffness up the side of the neck when turning

 How People Describe This Pain Pattern

-People complain about pain while turning the head and usually trace up and down the side of their neck while talking about it.
+People complain about stiffness and pain in the side of the neck while turning their heads.
+Usually, they trace up and down the side of their neck while talking about it.
 Often, they complain about turning to look when they change lanes or tend to a child in the back seat.
 They usually have trouble turning it to the side that hurts but occasionally have difficulty turning it the other way.
 Consequently, they tend to turn to look to the side with their eyes or by turning their shoulders.
-This is the problem that makes it difficult to turn to change lanes while driving.
+This problem makes it difficult to change lanes while driving.

 Picking Things Up

-They also wince when lifting the shoulder with their arm beside them.
-Also, this pain can happen when people are picking up a purse that is on the floor.
+They also wince when lifting their shoulder with their arm beside them.
+Also, this pain can happen when people pick up a purse on the floor.
 Others stiffly reach down to get the keys and phone after standing up.
-They “tell” is when they also tilt their head that way as they reach.
+They “tell” is when they tilt their head as they reach.
 Additionally, this trigger point can make it painful to hang a bag on that shoulder or carry a case in that hand.

 Stiff Movement

-When it is very restricted and stiff, they lean their head to that side.
-Some people hike the shoulder a little instead of tilting the head.
+They lean their head to that side when it is very restricted and stiff.
+Some people hike their shoulder a little instead of tilting their heads.
 When I’m speaking with them, they might prop that elbow on the arm of the chair to ease the tension.

 Also, they may complain about soreness under the shoulder blade.
 People describe this as tension or that they “can kinda feel it” more often than as pain.
 When this happens, they usually describe a focus of pain on the top corner of the shoulder and radiating up as they turn.